DimEvil/EBRIII/pages/posters.md

 It is not necessary to present a poster in order to participate in the conference.
 The poster session will be integrated in the Biodiversity Informatics Market.

 The scope of the Poster session is:

+{:.text-center}
 <input type="checkbox" class="btn-check" id="btn-check-outlined" autocomplete="off">
 <label class="btn btn-outline-primary" for="btn-check-outlined">Data driven Policy!</label>
 <input type="radio" class="btn-check" name="options-outlined" id="success-outlined" autocomplete="off" checked>